review by Bobby Blakey

 This shifts into a brilliant point of the forgotten subjective nature of comedy and overall opinions.
 This is such a big issue right now and the way it is handled here is pure Joker through and through.
 At the same time there is also an element dealing with society’s obsession with things and how it goes off the rails more often than not.
 These elements aren’t so much preachy but serve as both a catalyst to his decent into madness or happiness depending on perspective as well as an important direction in the comic universe we know and love.

-I loved every element of this film and firmly believe Phoenix deserves a nomination for his performance but know that more often than not these kinds of films are ignored.
-Either way it stands on its own psychotic feet as both a love letter to the Joker character as well as its own take on the birth of a villain amidst the downfall of society as we know it.
+I loved every element of this film and firmly believe Phoenix deserves a nomination for his performance.
+It stands on its own psychotic feet as both a love letter to the Joker character as well as its own take on the birth of a villain amidst the downfall of society as we know it.
 This is also a film that won’t work for everyone, but love it or hate it you will know doubt remember it deep in your own psyche.